Visit the Safeguarding AOB Resource Hub for information, training videos, resources and key safeguarding contacts.

 - Safeguarding Strategy 2018 – 2020

 All Archdiocesan church workers and the wider faith community are strongly encouraged to seek the advice and assistance of the Office for Safeguarding Services, particularly where safeguarding related disclosures, suspicions and allegations arise.
+The Office for Safeguarding Services strongly encourages all who engage with Archdiocese to report any criminal allegations immediately to the authorities.

 - Video transcript